gc-da11yn/gc-da11yn.github.io/src/pages/en/mobility-flexibility-and-body-structure-disabilities.md

 Fine motor control is a person’s ability to use precision, coordination, dexterity, strength, control endurance and sensory awareness.
 Some examples include

-* difficulty in manipulating or griping small objects or tools, such as a pencil, with one or both hands
+- Difficulty in manipulating or griping small objects or tools, such as a pencil, with one or both hands
-* Difficulty writing small consistent letters
+- Difficulty writing small consistent letters
-* difficulty using a keyboard,
+- Difficulty using a keyboard,
-* inability to do up buttons or zippers (strength)
+- Inability to do up buttons or zippers (strength)
-* Lack of sensory feedback like touch and pressure
+- Lack of sensory feedback like touch and pressure

 </dd>
 </dl>